-Now armed with this precious insight, I set out to share my business wisdom with the rest of the creative community.
-I think it has always been my life’s mission to inspire a greater realization for the productive value of the arts and creativity in the world economy.
-And now I know I can do so by helping fellow artists to turn their creative ideas into productive action and solvent business practices.
+Now armed with this precious insight, I’ve set out to share my business wisdom with the rest of the creative community.
+It’s always been my dream to inspire a greater realization for the productive value of the arts and creativity in the world economy.
+And now I can do that by helping my fellow artists to turn their creative ideas into productive action and sustainable business practices.